diessica/dotfiles/settings.md

 - Hide some icons from menu bar: Time Machine and Volume
 - Disable the *"Are you sure you want to open this application?"* dialog
 - Check for software updates daily, not just once per week
-- Set sidebar icon size to medium
+- Set sidebar icon size to small
 - Save to disk (not to iCloud) by default
 - Disable the crash reporter
 - Restart automatically if the computer freezes